cvonfeldt/microsoft-sentinel-investigations/Sentinel-Part-5/README.md

 ---

 ## 5.2): Building the Detection Rule
-Since the max is 25 ports of dropped connection, we will set our threshold to alert on > 24 ports of dropped connection:
+Since the max we saw in our data is 25 ports of dropped connection, we will set our threshold to alert on > 24 ports of dropped connection:

 ```kusto
 CommonSecurityLog